hermeznetwork/docs/docs/developers/protocol/withdrawal-delayer/withdrawal-delayer.md

 ## Goal

+As announced in the project whitepaper and in the documentation, Hermez will be covering an initial phase of network bootstrapping where some additional security measures are deployed as a good practice for risk management.
+An automated limitation on withdrawals will be implemented as an additional checkpoint to identify anomalous behaviour of the network.
+In such condition, an additional time for the developers team to verify the system is required and to identify if the behaviour has evolved and a change of security parameters is needed.

-The purpose of this smart contract is to delay the withdraw.
+The purpose of this smart contract is to delay the withdraw in case of anomalous behaviour of the network.
+Users will be prompted to try again after some time or they can decide to use this delayed withdraw alternative with a guaranteed delay time.
 Hence, tokens will be held by the smart contract for a period of `D` and only afterwards tokens could be really withdrawn.

 ## Actors